Sorry, there are no matching results

 Individuals working in the contracting industry under an umbrella company are used to paying Income Tax and National Insurance Contributions (NICs) through PAYE on their gross earnings.

-However, if you are considering becoming a limited company contractor how do things change and what other taxes do you need to consider?
+However, if you're a contractor considering starting a limited company, or a pre-existing business owner, how do things change and what other taxes do you need to consider?

 Profits are likely to consist of ‘trading’ profits from doing business (income less expenses), income from any investments it has and any gains it may make from selling assets such as land and property, equipment and machinery.

-Unfortunately it isn’t possible to ‘avoid’ paying Corporation Tax if your company is making taxable profits.
+If your company is making taxable profits, you'll need to pay Corporation Tax.
 You can, however, ensure that the tax bill is kept as low as possible by taking a few simple steps:

 The tax is applied to the profits made on the company’s accounting period.
 This is usually in line with the company’s financial statements and annual accounts.
 Most businesses have a 12 month accounting period (it can’t be longer than 12 months).

 New companies need to be registered for Corporation Tax within 3 months of starting to trade.

 This will include buying and/or selling goods or services, advertising, renting business premises, employing someone etc. Please note that if you don’t register by the deadline your company can face a penalty.

 Corporation Tax is a self-assessed tax and a Return needs to be filed with HMRC together with the company’s accounts.
 Even if your company is loss-making and no Corporation Tax is due, you still need to file your Return and accounts.